ClaraBrimnesGardner/ClaraBrimnesGardner.github.io/index.markdown

 The distribution of the accidents is very similar for the different districts.
 There are most accidents at day-time with peaks at 8-9 o'clock and 16-17 o'clock - typical rush hour.

+## Explore the temporal patterns of the districts
 {% include ClickTabMap.html %}